gabsource/oc-scaffold-translation-plugin/README.md

 # Scaffold Translation Plugin

-> This is an [OctoberCMS] plugin

-To manually install the plugin, files must be placed in `plugins/bnb/scaffoldtranslation` folder and this command must be run:

-    php artisan plugin:refresh BnB.ScaffoldTranslation

 ## Purpose

-This plugin overrides default scaffold commands to generate translation aware source files.
+This [OctoberCMS] plugin overrides default scaffold commands to generate translation aware source files.

+> Note: after you install this plugin, the overridden commands will be executed by the plugin rather by the October core.
+If October core is updated with changes that affect the overridden commands options or stub, this plugin will still execute old logic of the commands.
+We will maintain the plugin in order to keep track with new options and stub evolutions.
+At any time you can switch back to October core stubs using the switch in the plugin settings page in the back-end.

 Following `php artisan` commands are enhanced :
 - `create:plugin`
 - `create:controllers`
 - `create:component`

+> Note: running those commands will rewrite and reformat existing plugin language files returned array.

 ## Usage